DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

   - Comparability
 ---

-This page explains how to apply for teacher training in England.
-Our guidance applies to citizens from all countries outside the UK.
+This page explains how international candidates can train to teach in England, and applies to citizens from all countries outside the UK.

 Already a qualified teacher?
 Please visit [Come to England to teach if you're a teacher from outside the UK](/come-to-england-to-teach-if-you-are-a-teacher-from-outside-the-uk).

+## Why train to teach in England?

+Teacher training in England is practical, hands-on and supportive.
+As an international applicant, you’ll have the opportunity to train at a world class institution where creativity and innovation is valued, gaining lots of classroom experience along the way.

-When you train to teach in England, you’ll complete your training with [qualified teacher status](/what-is-qts) (QTS), a professional qualification valued globally.
+You’ll complete your training with [qualified teacher status](https://www.gov.uk/guidance/qualified-teacher-status-qts) (QTS), a professional qualification valued globally.

 QTS will allow you to teach in all schools in England.
 Some courses combine QTS with a postgraduate certificate in education ([PGCE](/what-is-a-pgce)) or a postgraduate diploma in education ([PGDE](/what-is-a-pgce)) – these are optional.

+Visit [My story into teaching](my-story-into-teaching) to learn more about the rewards of training to teach in England.

+## Other ways to train

 You can also apply to train to teach in [Wales](https://educators.wales/home), [Scotland](https://teachinscotland.scot/) or [Northern Ireland](https://www.education-ni.gov.uk/articles/initial-teacher-education-courses-northern-ireland).

 If you don't want to come to England to train, but would like to gain a professional teaching qualification which is equivalent to English qualified teacher status, you should consider [international qualified teacher status (iQTS)](/international-qualified-teacher-status).

- [My story into teaching](my-story-into-teaching): learn more about the rewards of training to teach in England.

-## Get help taking your first step
-Register to get an adviser for personalised advice about every stage of your teacher training application.
-Advisers are available by email and phone –  or you can use the online chat service on this page.

-<a href="https://adviser-getintoteaching.education.gov.uk/" class="button">Get an adviser</a>
+Learn more about other [routes to qualified teacher status (QTS) for teachers and those with teaching experience outside the UK](https://www.gov.uk/government/publications/apply-for-qualified-teacher-status-qts-if-you-teach-outside-the-uk/routes-to-qualified-teacher-status-qts-for-teachers-and-those-with-teaching-experience-outside-the-uk).

 ## Need to know